Sandy Point State Park

-Sandy Point State Park is a public recreation area on Chesapeake Bay, located at the western end of the Chesapeake Bay Bridge in Anne Arundel County, Maryland.
-The state park is known for the popularity of its swimming beach, with annual attendance exceeding one million visitors.
+Sandy Point State Park is a Maryland state park on the Chesapeake Bay, located at the western end of the Chesapeake Bay Bridge in Anne Arundel County, Maryland.
+The park is known for the popularity of its swimming beach, with annual attendance exceeding one million visitors.
 The park grounds include the Sandy Point Farmhouse, which is listed on the National Register of Historic Places.
 The historic Sandy Point Shoal Lighthouse stands in about five feet of water some 1000 yards east of the park's beach.

 History

 In 1948, the state purchased the site of a ferry landing that had served the Chesapeake Bay Ferry System on its run across the bay to Kent Island at what is now Matapeake State Park.
 The park opened in 1952 with racially segregated beaches and bathhouses which led to litigation in 1955.
 The U.S. Supreme Court ordered the park to become integrated in Mayor and City Council of Baltimore City v.
 Dawson, which ultimately extended the Fourteenth Amendment to state beaches and other recreational facilities.